Robonows/SOC-Start/README.md

 ## Introduction

-I'm an Air Force veteran with an interest in cyber defense and problem solving.
+I'm an Air Force veteran and graduate with an interest in cyber defense and problem solving.

 ## Objective